Fayti1703/Hacknet-deBugFinder/README.md

 # Usage

-Two commands have been added to the in-game terminal:
+Three commands have been added to the in-game terminal:
 * `deccode`:
     Prints the internal code value used in DEC encryption for each string provided.
 * `detags`: